Who’s in it?

 Dansk Folkeparti was expected to do badly, but not this badly.
 It lost twenty mandates and was left with just sixteen – of which only one is in Copenhagen.
 This means that either Martin Henriksen, the immigration spokesperson, or group chair Peter Skaarup will lose their seat.
 The emergence of Nye Borgerlige and Stram Kurs took the wind out of its hard right-wing credentials, but in truth the damage was done a long time ago when DF failed to make any real impact despite being the biggest blue bloc party in 2015, though Pia Kjærsgaard and leader Kristian Thulesen Dahl look set to retain their seats.

-Heading into the election this new far right party grabbed the headlines and was seemingly on course to get more than 2 per cent of the public vote – the minimum required to get a mandate – but in the end it came up short, winning just 1.8 percent.
+Heading into the election Stram Kurs, a new far right party, grabbed the headlines.
+It was seemingly on course to get more than 2 per cent of the public vote – the minimum required to get a mandate – but in the end it came up short, winning just 1.8 percent.
 Did far-right voters ultimately decide that the more experienced Nye Borgerlige was a better bet?
 For leader Rasmus Paludan, who only assembled his candidates in May, the election simply came too soon.